opensearch-project/documentation-website/_opensearch/install/docker-upgrade.md

 ## Prepare to upgrade

-To mitigate the risk of data loss, you should backup any important configuration files before upgrading.
-Generally speaking, these files will be located in `opensearch/config` for OpenSearch and `opensearch-dashboards/config` for OpenSearch Dashboards.
-Some examples include:
+To mitigate the risk of data loss, you should back up any important files before upgrading.
+Generally speaking, these files will be located in `opensearch/config` (OpenSearch) and `opensearch-dashboards/config` (OpenSearch Dashboards).
+Some examples include `opensearch.yml`, `opensearch_dashboards.yml`, security plugin backup YAML files, and TLS certificates.
+Once you identify which files you want to back up, copy them to remote storage so they can be restored if necessary.

-- opensearch.yml
-- opensearch_dashboards.yml
-- Security plugin backup YAMLs
-- TLS certificates
+We also recommend that you back up your cluster using [Snapshots]({{site.url}}{{site.baseurl}}/opensearch/snapshots/index/).

 [Restart upgrade](#restart-upgrade)